theonejj/ansible-zfs_on_root/README.md

 1. Boot the Ubuntu Live CD:
     * Select option <button name="button">Try Ubuntu</button>.
-    * Connect your system to the Internet as appropriate (e.g. join your Wi-Fi network).
+    * Connect your system to the internet as appropriate (e.g. join your Wi-Fi network).
     * Open a terminal within the Live CD environment - press <kbd>Ctrl</kbd> <kbd>Alt</kbd>-<kbd>T</kbd>.

 2. Install and start the OpenSSH server in the Live CD environment (see helper script below):